 This means that, as a UK homeowner, condensing boilers help you save up to £310 per year on gas bills while also reducing your household emissions.

-If you want to replace your old boilers and you are looking into upgrading to a different model, you should know by now that it is required by law to install condensing boilers when you change your current ones.
+If you want to replace your old boiler and are looking into upgrading to a different model, you should know that it is required by UK law to install condensing boilers when you change your current ones.

 |Condensing Boilers||Non-Condensing Boilers|

 |Heat exchanger||One (or more) larger heat exchangers||Single combustion chamber and single heat exchanger|

 |Combustion temperature of products||50 – 60°C||120 – 180°C|

 |Recycling of gas||Exhaust gas is recycled through the condensing heat exchanger||Combustion gases go into the flue and 30% of the heat is wasted|